ingdicath/push_swap/README.md

 ### Usage of _checker_ and _push_swap_

-1. They can be used separately using spaces and double quotes:
+<br >1.
+They can be used separately using spaces and double quotes:

 `./checker 4 2 8 1 3`